Welcome…

 Hello, I’m Genevieve (Gwen).
 I’m a writer, actor, and teacher.
 I write all kinds of things, but most recently a memoir, Did I Ever Tell You?, based on my New York Times Modern Love essay, “She Put Her Unspent Love in a Cardboard Box.”
 I studied theater and linguistics at UC Berkeley, and acting at Brown University/Trinity Rep. I live in Brooklyn with my partner, Will.

-In the tradition of The Bright Hour and The Last Lecture, this life-affirming memoir chronicles a mother’s extraordinary last gifts to her daughter, and the love, wisdom, and guidance she extended to her from beyond this mortal life.
+This life-affirming memoir chronicles a mother’s extraordinary last gifts to her daughter, and the love, wisdom, and guidance she extended to her from beyond this mortal life.
 Based on the author’s “Modern Love” essay “She Put Her Unspent Love in a Cardboard Box.”

-Advance praise for Did I Ever Tell You?:
+Praise for Did I Ever Tell You?:

 “Kingston is left with three remaining boxes—engagement, marriage, and first baby—and a lifetime of memories to unpack.” -Oprah Daily, “The Most Anticipated Books of 2024”